 - Services for domestic violence, sexual assault or stalking

 The Family and Medical Leave Act (FMLA) guarantees certain employees up to 12 weeks of unpaid leave every year.
 Your employer must maintain your health insurance during this time.
 FMLA only applies to employers with at least 50 employees for 20 weeks a year.
 To be eligible, you must have worked for the company for at least a year.
-It is against the law to punish an employee for seeking medical leave.

-Call a Lawyer if Your Employer Illegally Denied Your Medical Leave
+Call A Lawyer If Your Employer Illegally Denied Your Medical Leave